MyersResearchGroup/myersresearchgroup.github.io/content/authors/Ben-Hatch/_index.md

 - Genetic Design Automation
 - VisBOL
 - SynBioHub

+#any user groups to display on the page
+display_groups:
+- SynBioHub Tool
+- Genetic Design Automation Area
+- VisBOL Tool
 ---
 Ben Hatch is a second-year undergraduate student at the University of Utah studying computer science.
 His current research focus is visualization tools for synthetic biology.
 Most recently, Ben has been devloping VisBOL 2.0, an open-source web-based visualization tool for synthetic biology designs.